 Use a QR Code reader on a mobile device to add this person as a contact:

 Katharine is Museum Director at Corinium Museum and a prehistorian who specialises in the Neolithic of northwest Europe.
 After graduating with an MA (Distinction) in the European Neolithic from Cardiff University, funded by the AHRC, she completed a PhD at the University of Southampton.
 This was entitled ‘Axe-heads and Identity: an Investigation into the Roles that Imported Axe-heads Played in Identity Formation in Neolithic Britain.
 She has managed heritage projects and programmes, and has worked for BCP Council as Archaeological Curator at Hengistbury Head.
 Katharine lectures on Flint in Archaeology for the University of Winchester.
 She has also taught Comparative World Archaeology, and classes on stone and flint tools for the Ancient Technology unit, at the University of Bristol.
 She has worked as an Archaeological Site Assistant for Cotswold Archaeology and more recently as a freelance stone and flint tool specialist.
-Clients include Oxford Archaeology, Cotswold Archaeology, University of Nottingham, the New Forest National Park Authority and East Dorset Antiquarian Society.
-Katharine’s research has taken her to numerous locations across continental Europe including Scandinavia...
+Clients include Oxford Archaeology, Cotswold Archaeology, University of Nottingham, the New Forest National Park Authority, and East Dorset Antiquarian Society...
+Katharine’s research has taken her to numerous locations across continental Europe including Scandinavia.
 She has also worked on multi-period sites in Zambia.more

 - Walker, 2007.
 A geophysical survey of the Arminghall henge.
 Past : The Newsletter of the Prehistoric Society, 55.